csilverman/postalservice/README.md

 When I built PostalService, my intention was to use it as one half of a workflow that let me post to my WordPress blog from my iPhone.
 I'm aware that there is an official WordPress iOS app, and that this app includes a Shortcut action.
 I was not impressed by either of those, in particular  the Shortcut action, which—in the course of posting a single post—sent so many requests to my blog that my web host mistook it for an attack and blocked it.

- with iOS Shortcuts in mind

-Some notes on the Secure Terminal action

-If you're using this in conjunction with iOS Shortcuts

-- Make sure the File Path Destination includes the filename.
-If it's just the directory path with no filename, it'll fail.
+So I built a Shortcut that does the following:

+- prompts you to select an image from your photo library
+- generates a JSON file
+- uploads both files to the PostalService directory
+- calls the PostalService script with an Open URL action

+iOS Shortcuts does not currently include an FTP action, so you'll need to use a third-party app.
+I recommend [Secure Terminal](https://apps.apple.com/us/app/secure-terminal/id1463284695).
+It's a one-time purchase, and includes a Save File action that uploads a file to a server.

+A few things you should know:

 - Make sure the path it's uploading to is valid/correct.
-On Dreamiest, that'll look something like /home/dh_XXXXXX/your.domain.com/wp-content/plugins/postalservice/files/.
-Does the folder it's being uploaded to actually exist?
+On DreamHost, that'll look something like /home/dh_XXXXXX/your.domain.com/wp-content/plugins/postalservice/files/.
+File Path Destination has to include the filename; if you just pass it the directory path with no filename, it'll fail.
-- **The SFTP user account needs shell access.** On DreamHost, SSH is off by default for new users.
+- The SFTP user account needs shell access.
+On DreamHost, SSH is off by default for new users.
 You'll need to turn this on in the DreamHost admin panel before you can upload files via Secure Terminal.
 - I've noticed that Secure Terminal can't handle very large files.
 I'm not sure what the exact number is, but anything over a couple MB seems to be problematic.
 You might need to resize images you're uploading to make them smaller.